algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/getting-started.md

 </ng-ais-instantsearch>
 ```

-The `attributeName` option specifies the faceted attribute to use in this widget.
+The `attribute` option specifies the faceted attribute to use in this widget.
 This attribute should be declared as a facet in the index configuration as well.

 The values displayed are computed by Algolia from the results.